 But the dust has slowly begun to settle and we must face the facts.
 Technology has played an increasingly important part in our lives.
 It was only a matter of time until our industry was bound to be absorbed by this wave; not because people “can’t live without technology anymore”, but because it actually can improve upon outdated practices.

-Sure, the way in which this revolution came about was less than desirable.
+Sure, how this revolution came about was less than desirable.
 Okay, it was plain horrible – but it came nonetheless!
 And everything we’ve been learning about virtual events won’t just vanish into oblivion once in-person is back.
 On the contrary, just like our Brew Crew member Dustin Westling mentioned in the wake of Tomorrowland 2020’s success, “will things go back to normal?
 No, never.
 They’re never going to go back to what we knew as normal.
 And watching things like Tomorrowland 2020 get a million people to watch their festival online changes so much”.

 It’s those who successfully manage to merge the best of virtual with the best of in-person that will become the top players in the industry…eventually.
 For now, our focus as event profs has to be on actually learning about the best of virtual events.
 And a lot of that rests in the issue of virtual event platforms and production.
 So let’s talk about it!